Skip to content

 About

-The Green Chem Essential video and podcast series tells stories about the work that’s happening in the field of Green Chemistry, and about the inspiring people who do that work.
+Green Chem Essential is a source for green chemistry news, stories, and context.
+We offer updates about the work that’s happening in the field and about the inspiring people who do that work.

 Why should anyone care about Green Chemistry?